American Jewish Congress: 1930s

-The 1940s and 1950s
+1940s and 1950s

 In August 1942, Rabbi Wise received a cable from Gerhart Riegner, the WJC representative in Switzerland.
 Riegner reported that the Nazis had planned, and were implementing, a policy to exterminate all of European Jewry; the cable also referred specifically to the Auschwitz-Birkenau concentration camp.
 After the U.S. State Department confirmed the accuracy of the information in the cable, now known as the Riegner Telegram, the AJCongress convened a Joint Emergency Committee.
-The committee sought to coordinate the major Jewish organizations in the United States to lobby the Roosevelt administration to take increased measures rescuing European Jews.

-In December 1942, the AJCongress established a Planning Committee, which sought support for a variety of rescue proposals.
-The committee was never more than marginally successful in mobilizing American public support for rescue efforts.
-The most impressive of these projects was another rally at Madison Square Garden.
-Held on March 1, 1943, the rally drew a crowd of 70,000.
-Similar rallies were subsequently held in a number of cities throughout the United States.

-In August 1943, Rabbi Wise met Jan Karski.

 The AJCongress supported Zionism and cultural pluralism.
 Its leadership overlapped with that of the Zionist Organization of America (ZOA).
 As a result, the two organizations agreed to concentrate on different tasks during the war.
 The AJCongress dedicated itself to rescuing European Jews, while the ZOA worked to establish a Jewish state in Palestine.
-This arrangement continued after the war, although its significance decreased after the creation of the State of Israel in 1948.
+This arrangement continued after the war, although its significance decreased after the creation of the State of Israel in 1948.On November 14, 1949, Rabbi Irving Miller was elected as president of the AJCongress, succeeding Wise.

+1960s

+After World War II, middle-class Jews of Eastern European descent with socialist-labor and professional civil rights backgrounds began to take over leadership roles in the Jewish community.
+In contrast to the previous approach to placate the WASP elite in America, these leaders were eager and willing to join the public battle for Jewish civil rights.
+Unlike other Jewish organizations such as the American Jewish Committee and the ADL, AJC preferred a more direct approach to addressing antisemitism through litigation and lobbying for legal change.